$4.08/mo over 12 Months

 MacBooks and iMacs are known for being more resistant to malware and viruses than Windows devices, but you still need to use a VPN to protect yourself from hackers and snoopers.

-Having a good Antivirus isn’t enough to keep you safe online.
+Having good antivirus software or relying on MacOS’ own security isn’t enough to keep you safe online.

 A VPN encrypts all of your internet traffic with strong protocols and ciphers so that you can safely use your devices at home and on public WiFi.